petebachant/Tow/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-Tow is app for controlling UNH's tow carriage motion.